HDR & Exposure7 min readJanuary 12, 2026

 Step 1: Shoot brackets

-On location, you photograph each scene with your camera set to Auto Exposure Bracketing (AEB).
-Most cameras can shoot 3, 5, or 7 exposures automatically in rapid succession — typically at -2, -1, 0, +1, and +2 stops from your base exposure.
+On location, you set your camera to Auto Exposure Bracketing (AEB).
+Most cameras can shoot 3, 5, or 7 exposures automatically in rapid succession — typically at −2, −1, 0, +1, and +2 stops from your base exposure.
 The camera fires all exposures in under a second, so a tripod handles any minor movement.

 Step 2: Merge the brackets

-The multiple exposures are then combined in software — traditionally Lightroom, Photomatix, or Aurora HDR.
-Each exposure contributes the best-exposed portion of the image: the underexposed frame contributes the window and sky detail, the base frame contributes the midtones, and the overexposed frame contributes shadow detail.
-The software blends these zones together with smooth transitions.
+The exposures are combined in software — traditionally Lightroom, Photomatix, or Aurora HDR.
+Each exposure contributes its best-exposed portion: the underexposed frame contributes window and sky detail, the base frame contributes midtones, the overexposed frame contributes shadow detail.
+The software blends these zones with smooth transitions.

-A proper HDR merge for real estate also includes window pull — where the actual exterior view through the windows is blended into the image naturally.
-This requires either a bracket taken from outside the window or a separate exterior exposure.
+A proper HDR merge for real estate includes window pull — the actual exterior view through windows blended naturally into the image.
 When done well, you can see the yard, sky, or view through the windows exactly as a buyer standing in the room would see it.

 Traditional HDR vs. AI HDR merging

-Traditional HDR processing requires significant manual work: importing brackets into specialized software, running the merge algorithm, correcting tone-mapping artifacts (halos, color fringing, over-processing), and exporting a final image.
-For a typical 25-room shoot, this is 45–90 minutes of editing time.
+Traditional HDR is significant manual work: import brackets, run the merge algorithm, correct tone-mapping artifacts (halos, color fringing, over-processing), export.
+For a typical 25-room shoot, that’s 45–90 minutes of editing time.

-AI HDR merging automates this entire process.
-You upload your bracket sets and receive a professionally merged result in under 30 minutes — with automatic window pull, sky replacement, and consistent output quality across every image.
-No manual intervention required.
+AI HDR merging automates the whole process.
+Upload bracket sets, receive a professionally merged result in under 30 minutes — with automatic window pull, sky replacement, and consistent output across every image.
+No manual intervention.

-What's included in AI HDR Merge at Visual Advantage Studio
+What’s included with every AI HDR Merge job

 How to shoot for HDR real estate photography